- Doctors & Departments

 Our Muscle Clinic provides evaluation, diagnosis and treatment of children and adolescents with neuromuscular diseases.
 It also provides children and families with genetic counseling and support services.

-The Osteogensis Imperfecta Clinic brings together experts from orthopedics, rehabilitation, primary care and genetics to care for patients with congenital bone disorders.
+The Osteogenesis Imperfecta Clinic brings together experts from orthopedics, rehabilitation, primary care and genetics to care for patients with congenital bone disorders.